 Discover some of the unique benefits of choosing to travel with Cox & Kings...

 Travel to the holy city of Amritsar and McLeod Ganj, home to the Tibetan government-in-exile.
-Explore the north-west Indian regions of Punjab and Himachal Pradesh, from the Golden Temple through the foothills of the Himalaya to Shimla.
+Continue through the foothills of the Himalaya to Shimla.
 Along the way, appreciate the cultural diversity of the region through its temples, monasteries and museums.